Becoming a first-time parent is a bit like tossing your life into the air and then catching additional bits on the way down.

-A Guide to Help Your Baby Sleep – At first, kids are not huge fans of the crib, I used to solve this problem by picking them up and rocking, cradling and soothing them, I would then put them in the crib afterwards.
+A Guide to Help Your Baby Sleep – At first, kids are not huge fans of the crib, I used to solve this problem by sitting in my nursery rocking chair, cradling and soothing them, I would then put them in the crib afterwards.
 By doing that, they knew I was always there but also that they had to sleep in the crib.

 Being a parent is a difficult task, and no matter what people say it’s not easy.
 However, this does not mean that being a mom cannot be a great experience.
 I know that the first few weeks of your baby’s life can be a trial, mainly because the baby does not have a fixed sleeping routine and you’re afraid of crushing him or her if you share a bed.
 I know that you might be telling yourself that things will get better soon.
 Unfortunately, this is not true; it isn’t going to become easier anytime soon.